Hair Love: Synopsis

-Seven-year-old Zuri unsuccessfully attempts to style her hair using a hair tutorial video made by her mother.
+Six-year-old Zuri unsuccessfully attempts to style her hair using a hair tutorial video made by her mother, Angela.
 Her father, Stephen, tries to style her hair himself and fails, upsetting Zuri.
 Zuri and Stephen then watch the video together and pull off the style.
 They enter a hospital room where her mother is wearing a scarf and sitting in a wheelchair.
 She removes her scarf to reveal that her head is completely bald, the result of chemotherapy for cancer.
 The family members hug each other and return home together.